Options Comparison

 If the mediation process breaks down, parties can determine whether to preserve some, all, or none of the agreements that were reached, and ask the judge to decide disputed issues at trial.

-Arbitration, in contrast, uses the services of a third party, thearbitrator, who acts as a private judge and who issues a legally binding decision.
+Arbitration, in contrast, uses the services of a third party, the arbitrator, who acts as a private judge and who issues a legally binding decision.
 Arbitration is used in lieu of a trial to obtain a decision in private, often more quickly than would be obtained from the court.
-Arbitration can also be useful also where a disputed issue is highly specialized and there is an arbitrator who has this expertise.
+Arbitration can be useful also where a disputed issue is highly specialized and there is an arbitrator who has this expertise.
 It can be a more economical alternative to an extended trial for parties who simply cannot agree.

 Whatever issues the parties agree to submit to arbitration are thus decided by someone other than the parties.
 Once the arbitrator makes a final opinion and award, it is submitted to a judge to become the Judgment of Divorce.
 The judge must endorse and enter the award, unless the arbitrator breaks very limited rules.